 As of Friday, March 20, 2020 City Hall is closed to the public.
 Please use online access for City services, or call the individual department to have your issue resolved.
 For a listing of City Department phone numbers and email addresses, click on DEPARTMENTS on the main page of our website.
 City Hall Departments are operating and requests for services should be addressed through our online services, by phone, or by email.

-An All Heart Hotline has been established for Bristol residents in need of social services or other support during this public health emergency.
+The Bristol All-Heart Hotline is for Bristol residents without family or others to assist with social services or additional support during this public health emergency.
 The phone number is: 860-584-6253.
-The hotline is structured for residents who are confined to their home, are elderly and thus at risk if they go to the grocery store, people with transportation issues, families who can’t reach the School Food Distribution Sites, and other situations.
-Individuals under these circumstances can call and leave a message with their name, phone number (email if applicable) and their specific need.
-They will then be matched with a volunteer to assist with their necessities.
+The hotline is for residents confined to their home, are elderly or at risk, people with transportation issues, families who can’t reach the School Food Distribution Sites, and other situations.
+Individuals under these circumstances can call and leave a message with their name, phone number, email and their specific need.
+Issues will be reviewed and if applicable will be matched with a volunteer to assist.

 The City is compiling a list of interested volunteers to assist during this crisis.
 For persons interested in volunteering, please send an email with your name and cell phone number to MayorsOffice@bristolct.gov